Search

 Introduction

 As the business world accelerates, HR leaders face increasing pressure to provide their workers with the skills required to keep up with the ever-changing expectations.
-It has never been more critical to maximize the contributions of existing employees and ensuring that new hires have the necessary skills, as hiring budgets continue to shrink and resources become more constrained.
+It has never been more critical to maximize the contributions of existing employees and ensure that new hires have the necessary skills, as hiring budgets continue to shrink and resources become more constrained.

 Every new employee has the potential to either bridge or improve an organization’s skill gaps.
 To bridge these gaps, businesses are turning to competency assessment tools—robust solutions that allow applicants to be identified based on their long-term potential rather than just their present skills.
 These assessments go beyond typical hiring processes, focussing on a candidate’s ability to complete specific tasks, display essential soft skills such as teamwork, and contribute to the company’s overall growth.